JorgenBrattang/Color-racing/README.md

 ![Wireframe from balsamiq](assets/images/README-images/PC-color_racing.png)

 # Color Racing
-Is where you can get race different colors to see who is the fastest, it's a fun way to just have something to do while you wait for something or just want to have a bit of fun.
+Is a game where you can race colors against other colors, it's a fun and a bit addictive.
+The project was aimed towards giving the user a fun time and for the developer to learn concepts and how to put things together.

+This game is made to target all ages from 3-100+.
+So the game is easy to follow along, with the blinking buttons that will guide you through the game and at the same time giving you the satisfaction of goal of the game which is to try to get as high as possible score.
+But be warned it is a game of chance, so the more rounds that are chosen the higher the risk.

 <a href="https://jorgenbrattang.github.io/Color-racing/" title="Link to live website" rel="nofollow">View live website here!</a>